 - What would make the problem worse?

-Write all the questions down.
-Don’t answer any of them!
+Don’t answer any of the questions!
 This may be harder than it might seem – avoid answering questions entirely at this stage.

-STEP 3: When you’re done, go through all the questions and highlight, or answer, any that you feel are particularly useful.
-You’ll probably notice that some questions offer some fresh insight to your problem.
+3: When you’re done, go through all the questions and highlight, or answer, any that you feel are particularly useful.
+You’ll probably notice that some questions offer fresh insight to your problem.

-You’ll now understand your problem with fresh perspective and consequently be better placed to create an effective solution.
+This simple process will help you understand your problem in a new light and with fresh perspective.
+Consequently you will be better placed to create an effective solution.

 Best of luck,